-If you're itching to get out into the great outdoors, you'll find hiking trails to suit all levels of fitness.
+If you're itching to get out into the great outdoors, you'll find lots of things to do as well as hiking trails to suit all levels of fitness.
 Long distance routes like the Three Lochs Way offer stunning scenery to the dedicated hiker, while those who fancy something a little less strenuous can enjoy the winding forest paths of Queen Elizabeth Forest Park and admire the beautiful views from the peaks of the Trossachs.

 Try a wee dram at Glengoyne Distillery